robodhhb/BrickClassifi3r/02_Neural Network Training on PC/_readme.txt

 The training data was created with objects built with red lego bricks.

-Utility predict.py
+Utilities predict.py and Inferencing With Excel.xslx
-Use this program to classify single feature vectors with the neural network using the *.csv model files on the PC.
+Use predict.py to classify single feature vectors with the neural network using the *.csv model files on the PC.
+The Excel-sheet does the same using Excel.